Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - **Connecting to a Virtual Machine**
     - There are 3 options: 1) **RDP**- uaually for windows VM, 2) **SSH** - Usually for Linux machines and 3) **Bastion** (Another way to connect- does not require agent, client or other software)

+    - With the RDP option, you simply have to specify the IP address and then specify the connectivity option as RDP.
+It will download a file which you can then run and it will open a portal to enter credentials

+- **Installing a webserver on a VM e-g Installing Internet Information Services which is a server based application**
+    - Once you RDP into a virtual machine you can open Server Manager Dashboard